AdobeDocs/commerce-merchant-services.en/help/landing/home.md

 ## Connect to services

-The [Commerce Services Connector](https://docs.magento.com/user-guide/system/saas.html) provides the integration for your Adobe Commerce or Magento Open Source instance using an API key and a private key.
+The [Commerce Services Connector](saas.md) provides the integration for your Adobe Commerce or Magento Open Source instance using an API key and a private key.
 For data services (Adobe Commerce only), you can also specify the data space in the configuration.

 ## Catalog synching

-For services that use catalog data (Product Recommendations and Live Search), the [Catalog Sync](https://docs.magento.com/user-guide/system/catalog-sync.html) process exports product data from the Commerce server to Commerce Services on an ongoing basis to keep the services up to date.
+For services that use catalog data ([!DNL Product Recommendations] and [!DNL Live Search]), the [Catalog Sync](catalog-sync.md) process exports product data from the [!DNL Commerce] server to Commerce Services on an ongoing basis to keep the services up to date.

 ## Available services